Day services for adults with a learning disability or autism could be reshaped based on feedback from users and their families.

 Alan White, Deputy Leader and Cabinet Member for Health, Care and Wellbeing, said:

-“From the feedback we’ve gained from service users so far, it’s clear that our community offer for people with learning disabilities needs to change so they are fit for the future.
+“More than 300 people responded, and from the feedback we gained, it became clear that our community offer needs to change so they are fit for the future.

-“As with our Whole Life Disability offer, we want to engage with as many service users, families and carers as possible, so we can design services that really make a difference to people’s lives, helps them achieve the independence they have told us they want, and prevents the need for long-term reliance on social care services.
+“We want to redesign the day services the council provides for people with complex needs and work better with the independent marketplace, so we can ensure people’s eligible care and support needs are being met.
+This means looking at the number of options available to us to design services that really make a difference to people’s lives, helps them achieve the independence they have told us they want, and prevents the need for long-term reliance on social care services.”

 The county council’s cabinet will meet on June 19.